Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Introduction

 \cite{BON21} investigated the possibility of improving constraints on cosmological parameters $\Omega_M$, $\sigma_8$, and $H_0$ by using unbiased measurements of the H-ATLAS/GAMA cross-correlation function, as concluded by the methodological analysis of \cite{GON21} and a tomographic analysis.
-They found a trend towards higher values of $M_{min}$ at higher redshifts.
+These authors found a trend towards higher values of $M_{min}$ at higher redshifts.
 They also explored different values of the dark energy equation of state parameter, $\omega$.
-Their results showed maximum posterior values, at a 68\% C.I., of $0.26^{+0.15}_{-0.09}$ for $\Omega_M$ and $0.87^{+0.13}_{-0.12}$ for $\sigma_8$ in the $\Lambda$CDM model.
-The study also examined a more general $\omega_0$CDM model, allowing values of $\omega_0\ne -1$, and found that the constraints on $\Omega_M$ and $\sigma_8$ were similar.
-However, the maximum posterior value for $\omega_0$ was found to be at $-1.00^{+0.53}_{-0.56}$ with a 68\% C.I.
+Their results showed maximum posterior values, at a 68\% C.I., of $0.26^{+0.15}_{-0.09}$ for $\Omega_M$, and $0.87^{+0.13}_{-0.12}$ for $\sigma_8$ in the $\Lambda$CDM model.
+The study also examined a more general $\omega_0$CDM model, allowing for values of $\omega_0 \ne -1$, and found that the constraints on $\Omega_M$ and $\sigma_8$ were similar.
+However, the maximum posterior value for $\omega_0$ was found to be at $-1.00^{+0.53}_{-0.56}$, with a 68\% C.I.
 In the $\omega_0$$\omega_a$CDM model, where a possible z dependence of the $\omega$ parameter is allowed, the results showed a maximum posterior value of $-1.09^{+0.43}_{-0.63}$ with a 68\% C.I. for $\omega_0$ and a maximum posterior value of $-0.19^{+1.29}_{-1.69}$ with a 68\% C.I. for $\omega_a$.
-The tomographic analysis improved the constraints on the $\sigma_8$ - $\Omega_M$ plane, and demosntrated the the magnification bias does not to show the degeneracy found with cosmic shear measurements.
+The tomographic analysis improved the constraints on the $\sigma_8$ - $\Omega_M$ plane and demonstrated that the magnification bias does not to show the degeneracy found with cosmic shear measurements.
 Finally, the study revealed a trend of higher $\omega_0$ values for lower $H_0$ values concerning dark energy.

-This work is the third of a series focusing on three particular aspect related to the study of magnification bias.
-In \cite{GON23}, also referred to as paper I, various measurement strategies for the cross-correlation function are explored, highlighting potential biases associated with each approach. \cite{CUE23}, or paper II, focuses on deriving cosmological and astrophysical constraints using a single broad foreground redshift bin, building upon the findings of paper I. Additionally, the theoretical modelling of the signal is reexamined with respect to the work of \cite{BON21} and \cite{GON21} to assess the significance of the logarithmic slope of background galaxy number counts and a specific numerical correction.
+This work is the companion paper to \citet{Cue23}, also referred as Paper I, that focuses on deriving cosmological and astrophysical constraints using a single broad foreground redshift bin.
+Additionally, the theoretical modelling of the signal is reexamined with respect to the work of \cite{BON21} and \cite{GON21} to assess the significance of the logarithmic slope of background galaxy number counts and a specific numerical correction.